graphhopper/graphhopper/docs/core/quickstart-from-source.md

 For a start which requires only the JRE have a look [here](../web/quickstart.md).
 Windows user can find a quick guide [here](./windows-setup.md).
-People with IDE knowledge can directly jump to [Start Development](#start-development).

 To proceed install `git` and `openjdk8` or `openjdk11`.
 Get the a jdk from your package manager, [AdoptOpenJDK](https://adoptopenjdk.net/) or [Red Hat](https://github.com/ojdkbuild/ojdkbuild/releases).